 Does his father 'appraise' you as if you're on sale?
 Is he caustic?
 Insulting?

 Whatever you see is what you are likely to get.
 Keep your eyes and ears open, and your radar on maximum.

-Hearing the father say, (in a carefully controlled voice) "Didn't I tell you...." suggests that as soon as you leave he'll beat the crap out of her.
-You can expect the same thing from your darling gentle fiancé in twenty years.
+Hearing the father say to the mother, (in a carefully controlled voice) "Didn't I tell you...." suggests that as soon as you leave he'll beat the crap out of his wife.

 Are these physically active people or couch potatos?
 Are they close knit or just happen to share some DNA?
 Is everything done as a group or does everyone do their own thing?
 Are they important to each other?

 Entering active families means you better be active.
 If they can sit in front of a T.V. for hours stuffing their faces, this is what you will find in your living room in twenty years.